CaptorAB/openseries/README.md

 ## Testing and Linting / Type-checking

+Flake8 and pylint checking is embedded in the pre-commit hook but not mypy.
+All three packages are used in the project's GitHub workflows and are run when the `lint` alternative is chosen in the below commands.
-The silenced error codes can be found  in the project's [.flake8](https://github.com/CaptorAB/OpenSeries/blob/master/.flake8) and [pyproject.toml](https://github.com/CaptorAB/OpenSeries/blob/master/pyproject.toml) files.
-Flake8 linting is embedded in the pre-commit hook but not mypy.
+The silenced error codes can be found in [.flake8](https://github.com/CaptorAB/OpenSeries/blob/master/.flake8) and [pyproject.toml](https://github.com/CaptorAB/OpenSeries/blob/master/pyproject.toml) files.

 ### Windows Powershell